deepsurgical/dvrk-davinci1394fpga-original/README.md

-# 🐍 From Snake Robots to Surgical Standards: The Architectural Origins of the da Vinci Research Kit
+# 🐍 Inside the dVRK: The Secret Snake Robot Origins of the da Vinci Research Kit

-This repository preserves the original FPGA-based motion control architecture for the [da Vinci Research Kit (dVRK)](https://www.intuitive-foundation.org/dvrk/), designed as part of my graduate research at Johns Hopkins University.
-The codebase has since moved to JHU's [`mechatronics-firmware`](https://github.com/jhu-cisst/mechatronics-firmware) repository, with the final commit here flowing into the initial commit [(`a38917c`)](https://github.com/jhu-cisst/mechatronics-firmware/tree/a38917c2ce4880597da052d8d369eaeaf47659b4) there.
-All of this was made possible, however, by a completely separate robotic system: **a high-degree-of-freedom surgical snake robot.**
+This repository preserves the original [da Vinci Research Kit (dVRK)](https://www.intuitive-foundation.org/dvrk/) motion controller FPGA code.
+Active development has migrated to the Johns Hopkins University [`mechatronics-firmware`](https://github.com/jhu-cisst/mechatronics-firmware) repository beginning from commit [`a38917c`](https://github.com/jhu-cisst/mechatronics-firmware/tree/a38917c2ce4880597da052d8d369eaeaf47659b4).

+Instead of being designed from scratch, the dVRK controller was ported from a completely separate robotic system: **a high-degree-of-freedom surgical snake robot.**

 ### 1. The Snake Robot Cabling Crunch